abpio/abp-commercial-docs/en/others/penetration-test-report.md

 The first two affected URLs are **positive** alerts.
 An internal issue has been created (#13938) for this problem and will be fixed asap.

-The third and fourth URLs are **false-positive** alerts.
-Since, it's already fixed (https://github.com/abpframework/abp/issues/14174) and there is not any bad character string in the responses of these endpoints anymore.
+The third and fourth URLs are **false-positive** alerts since it's already fixed (https://github.com/abpframework/abp/issues/14174) and there is not any bad character string in the responses of these endpoints anymore.
 (It displayes an error message like: *"The selected culture is not valid!
 Make sure you enter a valid culture name."*).

-The last URL is also **false-positive** alert because there is no bad character string in the response.
-For example, you can see the response is the following and as seen there is no invalid chars in the response:
+The last URL is also a **false-positive** alert because there is no bad character string in the response.
+For example, you can see the response is the following and as seen there are no invalid chars in the response:

 ```
 Volo.Abp.Validation.AbpValidationException: ModelState is not valid!
 See ValidationErrors for details.